Affiliate links on Android Authority may earn us a commission. Learn more.

 Blue Mail

 Blue Mail is one of the best free Android apps for email.
 It features a simple design that helps you keep your emails in line.
-Additionally, it comes with support for many email providers, color coding for organization, app theming, Android Wear support, and widgets.
+Additionally, it supports many email providers, color coding for easy organizing, app theming, Android Wear support, and widgets.
 Various smart features, such as blocking notifications during certain times (per account), also help customize your experience.

-Cookmate is arguably the best individual cookbook app on mobile.
+COOKmate is arguably the best individual cookbook app on mobile.
 A lot of people have a lot of dietary wants and needs, so the use of a personal cookbook app benefits a lot of people.
 This one is particularly nice to use.
-You can create custom recipes from scratch with instructions and an ingredients list.
+You can create custom recipes from scratch with instructions and an ingredient list.
 Additionally, you can import recipes from virtually any website.

-The UI is clean and easy to use, plus there is cloud backup, even in the free version.
-The premium version is a yearly subscription, but all it does is increase the number of recipes you can sync or use the Dropbox option.
+The UI is clean and easy to use, and there is cloud backup, even in the free version.
+The premium version is a yearly subscription, but it only increases the number of recipes you can sync or use the Dropbox option for.

 Credit Karma